rstyczynski/Crystal_IAM/README.md

 allow group $GROUP to inspect work-requests in $LOCATION
 ```

 Templates support up to four resource level parameters.
-Note fixed name of the parameters.
+Note the fixed name of the parameters.

 ```
 cat ./profiles/v0.2/iam_tag_namespaces/admin